 - Despite being officially retired, the planes have not been scrapped.
 Rather, they have been kept mothballed note in their Nevada hangars.
 A few have even been spotted flying over the desert in the area.
 So despite being "retired", the Air Force clearly wants them ready for action.

 - The Fairchild Republic A-10 Thunderbolt II takes the opposite approach of the F-117A, being the Mighty Glacier of aircraft.
 She's slow and God bless her, she's uglier than an episode of Real Housewives, but boy does she get the job done.
 More widely known as "Warthog" or "Hog", the A-10 is designed to kill tanks, armored vehicles—and everyone in them.
 It can carry up to eight tons of bombs or missiles, but its primary weapon is the GAU-8 Avenger Gatling gun.
 A seven-barreled, 30mm cannon with UNIMAGINABLE amounts of dakkanote ; you do not want to be on the receiving end of it.
 If you are, your coffin will probably be about the size of a snuff tin.
 Note that the A-10 was literally designed around the GAU-8, which is roughly the size of a small sports car.

-- There was an exceptional case a few years ago, where an A10 was struck by a SAM in the left wing.
-Most of the wing was completely blown out, and the wreckage went straight into the engine, which then just spat it back out the exhaust and kept on going, allowing the plane to return to base safely.
+- There was an exceptional case a few years ago, where an A-10 was struck by a SAM in the left wing.
+Most of the wing was completely blown out, and the wreckage went straight into the engine, which then just spat it out the exhaust and kept on going, allowing the plane to return to base safely.
 Now that is an insanely reliable plane.

 - The Bell AH-1 Cobra was America's first true attack helicopter.
 It was introduced during Vietnam and provided vital close air support, assisted ground forces, and secured landing zones.
 Not quite as cool, or as powerful as its successor the Apache—but it's still one heck of a capable aircraft, and don't break down nearly as much as the AH-64.
 The US Marines still use them, as well as their descendants the AH-1W SuperCobra and AH-1Z Viper.

 - The Boeing AH-64 Apache, as noted above, is the successor to the AH-1 Cobra.
 It's one of the best in the world.
-They were so feared in the first Iraq War, that Iraqi soldiers would literally surrender at the sight of one.
+They were so feared in the first Iraq War, that Iraqi soldiers would surrender at the sight of one.

 - The Bell UH-1 Iroquois is the first helicopter used by US armed forces on a large scale.
 It debuted during the Vietnam War and over 16,000 of them were built, with dozens of variants.
 No Vietnam War film was complete without a fleet of UH-1s flying around in the background, most notably the "Ride of the Valkyries" scene from Apocalypse Now.
 As a result, the UH-1 has become a pop culture icon for America's involvement in the war.
 As a utility helicopter, the UH-1 was capable of doing literally everything from transport, medevac, reconnaissance, and serving as a mobile weapons platform.
 The UH-1 has never been retired and still sees service today, though in a much diminished role